Gravitational memory and soft theorems: The local perspective

-Both memory and asymptotic symmetries, together with Weinberg's soft graviton theorems~\cite{Weinberg:1965nx}, form an ``infrared triangle''~\cite{Strominger:2017zoo, Strominger:2017zoo, Anupam:2018vyu, Himwich:2019qmj}.
+Both memory and asymptotic symmetries, together with Weinberg's soft graviton theorems~\cite{Weinberg:1965nx}, form an ``infrared triangle''~\cite{He:2014laa, Strominger:2014pwa, Strominger:2017zoo, Anupam:2018vyu, Himwich:2019qmj}.
 Each offers an equivalent description of gravity at large distances.
 The link between soft theorems and large residual diffeomorphisms (diffs) has been widely discussed in many contexts, including cosmology~\cite{Creminelli:2012ed, Kehagias:2013yd, Peloso:2013zw, Hinterbichler:2013dpa, Hui:2018cag, Hui:2022dnm}.

 The precise relation between memory in the ``local'' coordinates of GW detectors, such as transverse-traceless (TT) gauge, and BMS transformations, which act asymptotically, remains unclear.
-The goal of this paper, and its more detailed companion~\cite{longinprep}, is to elucidate this relation.
-We will determine the residual diffs in TT gauge that encode gravitational memory, and show their equivalence to BMS transformations when translated to TT gauge.
+(See~\cite{Avery:2015gxa, Campiglia:2016efb} for related work in this direction.)
+The goal of this paper, and its more detailed companion~\cite{DeLuca:2024asq}, is to elucidate this relation.
+We determine the residual diffs in TT gauge that encode gravitational memory, and show their equivalence to BMS transformations when translated to TT gauge.
 Starting from the Ward identities for the local residual diffs, we then derive the associated soft theorems, for both scattering amplitudes and in-in correlators.
-A key result is that the latter are simply the flat space analogues of the familiar inflationary consistency relations with a soft tensor mode.
+A key result is that the latter are the flat space analogues of the familiar inflationary consistency relations with a soft tensor mode.

 {{\bf{\em Gravitational memory and BMS symmetry.}}} We begin by reviewing the relation between gravitational memory and BMS transformations.
 Adopting Bondi coordinates, the metric takes the general form~\cite{Barnich:2009se, Barnich:2010eb, Strominger:2013jfa, Strominger:2017zoo,Grant:2021hga}